 Unique feature

-There are a number of cloud-based secure FTP systems on this list but of these, ExaVault excels at its ability to integrate into automated workflows.
+We reviewed a number of cloud-based secure FTP systems on this list but of these, ExaVault excels at its ability to integrate into automated workflows.
 The service is able to transfer larger files than Files.com.
-However, that capacity relies on compression, which you could easily apply to Files to be transferred with Files.com, busting the record set by ExaVault.
+ExaVault relies on compression, which allows it to compete with other systems.

 Why do we recommend it?

-ExaVault is very similar to other services on this list, and all of them are excellent systems with link invites for access permissions.
-The ExaVault system is good for transferring large files and centralizing file storage instead of duplicating files through distribution, which loses control over the content of those files.
+ExaVault is very similar to other services on this list, and as we found, all of them are excellent systems with link invites for access permissions.
+The ExaVault system is good for transferring large files and centralizing file storage which maintains control over the content of those files.

-All of the plan levels offered by ExaVault allow white-labeling, so this would be an excellent service for managed service providers to offer to their clients.
-As well as offering a system for the transfer of large files, this tool can be used to centralize corporate file storage or backup local directories automatically through syncing.
+We found that all of the plan levels offered by ExaVault allow white-labeling, so this is an excellent service for managed service providers to offer to their clients.
+As well as offering a system for the transfer of large files, this tool can be used to centralize corporate file storage or backup local directories automatically through syncing

 Who is it recommended for?